bioinfo-pf-curie/biogitflow/hotfix-mode-technical.inc.rst

 - The |userm-uvp| reviews and accepts the **Merge Request**.

+- In the Merge request, sets the name of the |gitlabmilestone| in the dedicated field.

 - The |userm-uvp| updates the **hotfix** branch from the |wks|:

 .. code-block:: bash